North Coast Line Capacity Improvement project

 Project overview

-Queensland Rail is undertaking works to extend eight rail passing loops between Rockhampton and Townsville.
-The extension works will allow the passing of freight services on what is otherwise a single track.
-The loops being extended along the line are located at:
+Queensland Rail has completed works to extend eight rail passing loops between Rockhampton and Townsville.
+The extension works allow the passing of freight services on what is otherwise a single track.
+The loops that have been extended along the line are located at:

 • Kunwarara